 To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including Criminal Records Bureau checks, as recommended by Buckinghamshire County Council in accordance with current legislation.

-In accordance with our responsibilities under section 175/157 of the Education Act 2002, and in line with “ Keeping Children Safe in Education “ 2015, we have a Designated Safeguarding Lead for Child Protection (Rachel Tilden Walker) who is a member of the senior management team, and has received appropriate training for this role.
+In accordance with our responsibilities under section 175/157 of the Education Act 2002, and in line with “ Keeping Children Safe in Education “, we have a Designated Safeguarding Lead for Child Protection (Gary Avery) who is a member of the senior management team, and has received appropriate training for this role.
 It is their responsibility to ensure that all staff in contact with children receives child protection awareness training on a regular basis.

 There are occasions that our concern about a child may mean that we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents, there may be exceptions to this when concerns are raised for the protection of a child.